 I publish this with apologies for the inappropriateness of some aspects of these films.
 These films are dated, and the portrayal of a blind person reduced to begging may be offensive or disturbing to some.
 In more enlightened times, we prefer to see disabled people portrayed in a more positive light where their strengths and dignity, not their weakness and helplessness, are highlighted.
 However, as little as ten years ago, this was not the case.
 And in some part of the world, begging is still very much a reality.
 Hopefully, you will be able to see past the inappropriateness of this aspect of the film and you will still be able to enjoy the creative and timeless message about the power of a well-worded message to bring about change.

-Choose your words carefully, with precision and unrelenting positivity when writing for the Web.
+Be mindful of the impact of wisely chosen words.
+Choose your words carefully, with precision, and unrelenting positivity when writing for the Web.